The Health Navigator app library is a New Zealand-based resource to help New Zealanders identify safe, useful and

 We offer more than reviews.
-Based on our findings from literature searches, we provide guidance on the sorts of things to consider when choosing from a category of apps, such as how to choose pain management apps.
+Based on our findings from literature searches, we provide guidance on what to consider when choosing from a category of apps, such as how to choose pain management apps.
 We also have information on how to use apps safely, eg, tips when using blood pressure apps.

 Where there are lots of apps within a specific clinical area and we can’t review all of them, we identify independent organisations that have reviewed these apps, eg, this is what we did for apps related to autism spectrum disorder.

 Despite our efforts to provide you with the information you need to choose a health app, there are some limitations to this process.

 First, although we download and test apps, we rely to some extent on the description on the app website and developer-provided documentation.
 We do not do independent testing to validate claims.